China's new base Quinling

 If they are only a signatory to the AT and not the Protocol on the environment, they technically don’t even have to follow EIA procedures, although most states would likely do so nonetheless as it would not put them in the good books of the other Parties, which might backfire if they were ever to apply for consultative status (after signing the Protocol, of course).

 The original signatories of the Antarctic Treaty were the 12 countries active in Antarctica during the International Geophysical Year (IGY) (1957–58).
 These countries were: Argentina, Australia, Belgium, Chile, France, Japan, New Zealand, Norway, South Africa, the Soviet Union, the United Kingdom, and the United States.
-There are now 53 states that are party to the treaty, 29 of which, including all 12 original signatories to the treaty, have consultative (voting) status.
-China is one of these.

 Of these signatories, the following countries all have territorial claims in Antarctica: Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom.